simplifier-ag/KeyValueStorePlugin/README.md

 You can run the plugin locally.
 Your Simplifier AppServer has to be running and has to be accessible locally.

-There is only on additions step to be done before building and testing:
+There is only one additional step to be done before building and testing:

 ### Additional Step: Adding the Oracle JDBC Driver